What are Cosmetic Gynecological Treatments?

 What Type of Radiofrequency Procedures Does Dr. Thomas Use?

-Dr. Thomas has achieved great results with ThermiVA, a ground-breaking system that uses radiofrequency waves to increase the production of new collagen and tighten tissue of the vaginal walls.
+Dr. Thomas has achieved great results with ThermiVA, a ground-breaking system that uses radiofrequency waves to increase the production of new collagen and tighten the issue of the vaginal walls.
 In improving blood circulation and collagen production deep in tissue, ThermiVa tightens the vaginal canal, reduces pelvic organ prolapse, and increases the production of moisture.
 It can also be used to shrink the external labia tissue for a more youthful appearance.
 Eventually, ThermiVA may prove beneficial in the prevention of pelvic organ prolapse.
 Treatment is a painless, 30-minute office procedure that does not require anesthesia.
 It involves the insertion of an S-shaped probe that emits radiofrequency energy.
 Patients say the sensation feels warm and is easily tolerated.
 There is no downtime.
 Patients are able to go about their normal activities, even sexual intercourse and exercise, the same day.
 Three treatments, spaced about a month apart, are recommended for the most effective results.
 Benefits usually last between nine months and a year.
-Afterward, patients usually schedule one maintenance session per a year.
+Afterward, patients usually schedule one maintenance session per year.